mrballistic/bill-tracker/memory-bank/activeContext.md

 - All user changes persist to `localStorage`
 - Fetch path uses `basePath` for static hosting
 - Debug logging added for data source confirmation
+- **Comprehensive testing is complete and all linting errors have been resolved**

 ## Recent Changes
 - README project structure updated to match actual workspace